gesiscss/binder_paper_20/README.md

 r2d_version |
 build_timestamp |
 build_success | 1 or 0
+notebooks_success | 1 or 0, if notebooks detection is successful or not
 nb_rel_path | notebook's relative path in repo nb_success | 1 or 0, if notebook execution successful or not
 nb_log_file | logs from notebook execution, e.g. kernel info can be found there